 Needless to say, the best treatment is to prevent post-transplant cancers in the first place.
-The advice of your transpant team in this regard is your first source, so ask, ask and then ask again!
+The advice of your transplant team in this regard is your first source, so ask, ask and then ask again!

 In general, the best prevention of all kinds of cancers involves proper exercise and diet.
 Once initial transplant recovery is achieved, most find renewed energy and passion for those two areas of our lives, but lifetime discipline in those is another challenge.

 Armed with knowledge, you are ready to take next steps with these actions . . .

-- continue your reading here on the TRIO PTC web site, walking through the remaining LIVE topics of DIAGNOSIS, TREATMENT and LONG TERM RECOVERY to round out your knowledge of this important education using the links below
+- Continue your reading here on the TRIO PTC website, walking through the remaining LIVE topics of DIAGNOSIS, TREATMENT, and LONG TERM RECOVERY to round out your knowledge of this important education using the links below.

-- Review the 10 Best Practices offered in the LINKS section and build your own life plan with those that apply to your life (do you have additional 'best practices' you would like to suggest be added, go to the BLOG from the LINKS section and make a contribution to that topic - we may even add yours to our list!)
+- Review the 10 Best Practices offered in the LINKS section and build your own life plan with those that apply to your life (do you have additional 'best practices' you would like to suggest be added, go to the BLOG from the LINKS section and make a contribution to that topic - we may even add yours to our list!).

 - Go to the BLOG section under LINKS and review the topics there to see if you find one of interest to you.
-Add your own comments to that topic if you can, to help others with similar interest.
+Add your own comments to that topic if you can, to help others with similar interests.

-- Check out the research article links below for more insights
+- Check out the research article links below for more insights.

-- download the 30 Day Cancer Prevention Planner to help with your own daily habit development
+- Download the 30 Day Cancer Prevention Planner to help with your own daily habit development.

-- read: Reduce Your Cancer Risk with Physical Activity
+- Read: Reduce Your Cancer Risk with Physical Activity